Resources

 Faculty

 Alison “Al” Whitemore, LCSW, RPT, is an enrolled tribal member of Round Valley Indian Tribes.
-She has 25 years of experience in social work bringing collaborative approaches in Neuro-relational, Ecological, Developmental and Cultural frameworks in Indigenous mental health and wellness.
-She works to be in right relationship with Mother Earth and the imperative social justice movements of our time.
-As well, she grapples to subvert colonial approaches by connecting with traditional ways of thinking to restore health and wellbeing to our communities.
-Al has been privileged to work in both Tribal public health programs and with national Native organizations, currently focusing her energies on strengthening the relational health of families.
-As a current Napa Parent/Infant Mental Health Fellow, Al is expanding her understanding of how we nurture the development of our infants and young children.
+She has nearly 30 years of experience in clinical social work practice bringing collaborative approaches in Neuro-relational, Ecological, Developmental and Cultural frameworks of Indigenous mental health and wellness.
+Al grapples to subvert colonial approaches by connecting with traditional ways of thinking to restore health and wellbeing to our communities, learning from mentors and elders.
+Al has been privileged to work in both Tribal health programs and with regional/national Native organizations, currently focusing her energies on strengthening the relational health of community through families.
+Al is an alumni of the Napa Parent/Infant Mental Health Fellowship and recently completed the Georgetown Certificate in Infant & Early Childhood Mental Health Consultation.

 Read the full bio …